ponahoum/unity-easy-web-interop/README.md

 ### Enums

 Enums are treated like any other type and can be returned by exposed methods.
-To work with enums in your interop layer, you can provide a static method that parses a string into the enum value.
+To work with enums, you can provide a static method that parses a string into the enum value.
 For example:

 ```csharp
 public enum MyEnum